 💔 How Roskomnadzor Accidentally Tanked My Russian Traffic!
 A Dev's SEO Story

 I relied on Cloudflare for my latest SEO project.
-It’s the industry standard, right?
-But a silent blockage by Roskomnadzor in summer 2025 severely cut off my access to Russian users.
-The hard lesson: for critical markets, you need to own your infrastructure.
+It's the industry standard, right?
+But a silent block by Roskomnadzor in summer 2025 severely cut off my access to Russian users.
+The hard lesson: in critical markets, you need to own your infrastructure.

 The Mystery of the Missing Traffic

-I’m a frontend dev based abroad, building a large-scale SEO project to sharpen my skills.
-Things looked great on paper: Yandex had indexed a massive 12,500 pages.
+I'm a frontend developer based abroad, building a large-scale SEO project to sharpen my skills.
+On paper, everything looked great: Yandex had indexed a massive 12,500 pages.

-But despite that success, my actual traffic from Russia was near zero.
+But despite that success, my real traffic from Russia was close to zero.

 The Invisible Wall

-It turns out Roskomnadzor had blocked traffic from specific Cloudflare IP ranges.
-Since I am not in Russia, I had no way of knowing my site was effectively down for thousands of users on major Russian ISPs.
-My "performance layer" had become a firewall.
+It turned out that Roskomnadzor had blocked traffic from specific Cloudflare IP ranges.
+Since I wasn't in Russia, I had no way of knowing that my site was effectively unavailable to thousands of users on major Russian ISPs.
+My "performance layer" had turned into a firewall.

 The Fix: Nginx & VDS